 6 Key Tips for Holding Successful Live Virtual Events

-During the pandemic, many businesses turned to online meetings and activities and were surprised to find that virtual interaction can be almost as good, or perhaps even better, than the real thing.
+With many in-person events still on hold due to the pandemic, many businesses are finding that virtual meetings and activities can be almost as good, or perhaps even better, than the real thing.